 Tanzu Build Service conforms to DoD security standards by supporting Federal Information Processing Standards (FIPS) and those found in the Security Technical Implementation Guide (STIG).
 Out of the box, base images are standardized on Ubuntu Bionic, which incorporates upstream patches from Canonical.
 Additionally, Tanzu Build Service subscriptions include updates and patching for FIPS-enabled Ubuntu Bionic base images.
 Tanzu Build Service is built on top of the open source Cloud Native Buildpacks project, which has achieved CNCF incubating status.

 Deploying services that back your applications can be challenging if those services can’t make it through the security process to production, or if everyone is using different sets of blueprints.
-Our customer selected VMware Tanzu Application Catalog, a collection of production-ready, open source software from the Bitnami library, to help.
-All container images distributed through Tanzu Application Catalog come with an associated anti-virus scan, a Common Vulnerabilities and Exposures (CVE) scan, an asset list, and Helm charts configured with security best practices.
+Our customer selected VMware Application Catalog, a collection of production-ready, open source software from the Bitnami library, to help.
+All container images distributed through VMware Application Catalog come with an associated anti-virus scan, a Common Vulnerabilities and Exposures (CVE) scan, an asset list, and Helm charts configured with security best practices.
 Together these features automate several of the steps needed for a container to be approved for production use in a classified environment.

-Federal customers can either bring their own base OS images or have Tanzu Application Catalog container images built using PhotonOS, with FIPS libraries, and hardened using our best practices guide.
+Federal customers can either bring their own base OS images or have VMware Application Catalog container images built using PhotonOS, with FIPS libraries, and hardened using our best practices guide.
 Each container image also comes with an associated Helm chart that serves as the service’s blueprint.
-Tanzu Application Catalog Helm charts are configured out of the box to deploy services using security best practices (e.g., FIPS) and the Bitnami standard, which is widely used across the industry.
+VMware Application Catalog Helm charts are configured out of the box to deploy services using security best practices (e.g., FIPS) and the Bitnami standard, which is widely used across the industry.

 Securing the automation pipeline